 • HVAC service manager, $71,176 average salary

-Types of HVAC That Pay the Most
+Types of HVAC That Pay More

 What States Need HVAC Workers the Most

-HVAC technicians are in high demand across the United States, but especially so in states like Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the most HVAC workers and are experiencing major construction growth.
+HVAC technicians are needed in cities throughout the country, but particularly in states like Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the most HVAC workers and are experiencing enormous growth in the construction industry.
 Here’s why:

 • Florida: Hurricanes, education and healthcare facilities.